luke-jr/datum_gateway/README.md

 No modifications to the Bitcoin node source code is required for the Gateway, as it uses the standard GBT mechanism for template fetch.

 The following external libraries are required:
- - libbase58
+ - libbase58*
- - libblkmaker (with jansson support)
+ - libblkmaker* (with jansson support)
  - libcurl
  - libjansson
  - libmicrohttpd
  - libsodium

+If your OS does not have a package for libbase58 or libblkmaker, or you want to embed a static build into DATUM, simply clone or unpack their source code under the DATUM code directory:

+    git clone https://github.com/bitcoin/libbase58 -b v0.1.4
+    git clone https://github.com/bitcoin/libblkmaker -b v0.6.0

 ## Node Configuration
 Your Bitcoin node must be configured to construct blocks as you desire.
 Bitcoin Knots provides many options for configuring your node's policy and is highly recommended.